Articles of Incorporation and Rules

 (Replacement of Officers)

-Article 21.
-If more than one-fifth of the directors or auditors are vacant, they must be filled within three months in accordance with the regulations for the election of officers.
+Article 21 If more than one-fifth of the directors or auditors are absent, replacements must be made within three months in accordance with the provisions of the Officer Election Regulations.

-Article 22 The term of office of a director shall be one year, and that of an auditor shall be one year, commencing from the expiration of the predecessor's term.
-However, this does not preclude re-election.
+Article 22 The term of office for directors shall be one year, and the term of office for auditors shall be one year, starting from the time of the expiration of the term of office of their predecessors.
+However, re-election is not prohibited.

 2. Officers may not resign during their term of office without a valid reason